-Angus Munro was born in Sidcup, in 1987 to an Italian father and Scottish mother, like his contemporary Paolo Nutini.
-He describes himself as the thorn between two roses, his beautiful two sisters.
+Angus Munro was born in Sidcup, in 1987 to an Italian father and Scottish mother.
+He describes himself as the thorn between his two beautiful sisters.

 By the age of 3 Angus developed Glue Ear which caused deafness which impacted his development.
-He says he lost his ability to walk, talk and communicate with those around him.
-It put him back by about two years at which point he was diagnosed with Dyspraxia a development coordination disorder.
+He says he lost his ability to walk, talk and communicate.
+It put him back by about two years at which point he was diagnosed with Dyspraxia a developmental, coordination disorder.

 His early education was reinforced with additional support with his mobility, communication and learning skills which he credits with helping him keep up with his peers.

-Although, during this time, he recalls being an isolated child, it was also a period which informed his performing skills.
-He discovered two passions: puppets and cartoons.
+Although, during this time, he recalls being an isolated child, it was also a period when he discovered two passions: puppets and cartoons.
 He would stage shows for his sisters and friends and would affect very high voices for his characters.
 Angus attributes this ‘vigorous vocal muscular training’ to being able to sing falsetto.
-He now enjoys a five octave range which puts him in vocal league with Maria Carey.
+He now enjoys a five octave range which puts him in league with Mariah Carey.

 Open mic nights, stand up evening and workshops provided a means through which he could relate and understand his experiences.
-Angus adds ‘Over the years, I learned that the person I would affect onstage was my real self and I became more confident in not only who I was but talking about mental health as a whole’.
+Angus adds ‘over the years, I learned that the person I would affect onstage was my real self.
+I became more confident in not only who I was but talking about mental health as a whole’.

 Copyright © 2018 The Entertainment Bureau Ltd - All Rights Reserved.